HMS Defender (H07): Description

-Career
+Construction and career

-Ordered on 2 February 1931 under the 1930 Naval Programme, Defender was laid down at the Vickers Armstrongs yard in Barrow as Yard Number 674 on 22 June 1931, and launched on 7 April 1932.
+Ordered on 2 February 1931 under the 1930 Naval Programme, Defender was laid down at the Vickers Armstrongs yard in Barrow as yard number 674 on 22 June 1931, and launched on 7 April 1932.
 She was completed on 31 October 1932 having cost a total of £223,979, excluding the Admiralty supplied equipment such as guns, ammunition and wireless outfits.
 The ship was initially assigned to the 1st Destroyer Flotilla in the Mediterranean and made a brief deployment to the Persian Gulf and Red Sea in September–November 1933.

 Defender was refitted at Devonport Dockyard between 3 September and 23 October 1934 for service on the China Station with the 8th Destroyer Flotilla and arrived at Hong Kong in January 1935.
 The ship was attached to the Mediterranean Fleet in the Red Sea from November 1935 to June 1936 during the Abyssinian Crisis and then visited ports in East Africa for a month before returning to the China Station.
 Her boilers had to be retubed at Singapore between 5 November 1938 and 26 January 1939 and her superheaters were repaired at Hong Kong from 31 January to 14 March.

 With the outbreak of war, Defender was assigned to the Mediterranean Fleet and arrived in Alexandria on 19 September.
 She was assigned to contraband control duties until she was transferred to Gibraltar in January 1940.
 The ship patrolled the Portuguese coast until she was transferred to Freetown in mid-February to escort convoys off the West African coast.
 Defender was transferred back to Gibraltar in April, escorting the light cruiser en route, and arrived there on 23 April 1940.
 The next month, she joined the 10th Destroyer Flotilla of the Mediterranean Fleet and escorted Convoy US-2 carrying Australian and New Zealand troops to the Middle East through the Red Sea from 12 to 17 May.